Understanding Acne Treatments

 When most people start getting acne, they usually turn to drugstore options first.
 (A word of advice: before you put anything on your skin, look over the skin care section to get a good idea of how to take care of your skin and choose good products.
 You want to be able to take care of your skin's basic needs before tackling skin problems like acne, wrinkles, etc).

 If over-the-counter acne treatments are not cutting it for you, then it's time to seek professional help.
 It's also time to see a dermatologist when your acne escalates from mild to moderate or severe.
 I know some people think that dermatologist visits are too expensive (and they definitely can be) but sometimes it's more worth it to get professional advice instead of shelling out lots of money for over-the-counter treatments that end up not working anyway.
-Also, dermatologists are the only way to get prescription products and if you need more aggressive treatments for your acne, you won't have access to them without a dermatologist.
+Also, dermatologists and doctors are the only way to get prescription products and if you need more aggressive treatments for your acne, you won't have access to them without a doctor.

 Be selective about picking your dermatologist because many of them don't care.
 I've been to four different ones before finding one that actually takes time to talk me through everything.
 I've also been to several dermatologists who prescribe products without even telling me how to use them before sending me out the door.
 But good dermatologists do exist!
 Ask your friends or check out doctor reviews to find the better dermatologists in your area.